IPv6

 switch(config-if-Vl200)#

-Unicast Reverse Path Forwarding (uRPF) verifies the accessibility of source IP addresses in packets that the switch forwards.
-Unicast Reverse Path Forwarding (uRPF) describes uRPF. uRPF is enabled for IPv6 packets entering the configuration mode interface through the ipv6 verify command.
+Unicast Reverse Path Forwarding (uRPF) verifies the accessibility of source IP addresses in forwarded packets from the switch.
+Unicast Reverse Path Forwarding (uRPF) describes uRPF.
+Enable uRPF for IPv6 packets entering the IPv6 interface using the ipv6 verify command.

-- Strict mode: uRPF verifies that a packet is received on the interface that its routing table entry specifies for its return packet.
+- Strict Mode -uRPF verifies that a packet received on the interface has a routing table entry specified for a return packet.

-- Loose mode: uRPF validation does not consider the inbound packet’s ingress interface only that there is a valid return path.
+- Loose Mode - uRPF validation does not consider the inbound packet ingress interface only that a valid return path exists.

 Example